asocastro/AI_First_Day_4_Datasets/README.md

 # Patient Health Information Dataset

+## Do note that this is just a generated dataset using ChatGPT

 ### Dataset Overview

 This dataset contains simulated patient health records intended for testing, analysis, or development purposes in healthcare systems.
 Each record provides a comprehensive overview of a patient’s health metrics, demographics, and care details, including associated healthcare facilities and responsible nursing staff. **Note:** This data is entirely fictional and created for educational or testing purposes only.